naturomics/CapsNet-Tensorflow/README.md

 Gitter: [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg?style=plastic)](https://gitter.im/CapsNet-Tensorflow/Lobby)
 my weChat: ![my_wechat](/imgs/my_wechat_QR.png)

-- We have a lot of interesting discussion in the WeChat group, welcome to join us.
-We will release the discussion results in the name of this group, pointing out the contribution of any contributors
+- We have a lot of interesting discussion in the WeChat group, welcome to join us. **But gitter & English first, please.** Anyway, we will release the discussion results in the name of this group(pointing out the contribution of any contributors)

 - If you find out that the Wechat group QR is invalid, add my personal account.